-The course will develop an understanding of British culture through analysis of a range of topics, examples include: the class system, multiculturalism, the position of Britain in Europe, the arts, food and drink, and fashion.
+The course will develop an understanding of British culture through analysis of a range of topics, examples include: the class system, multiculturalism, the position of Britain in Europe, the arts, and fashion.
 These areas of study will focus on contemporary trends and debates within a historical context.

 On successful completion of this module, students should have

 • A sound understanding of the social structure and multicultural nature of Britain.

 • Knowledge of British cultural practices

 • An appreciation of distinctive critical perspectives and issues appropriate to the study of the above.

 Students will develop key skills in the following areas:

 • Constructive participation in critical discussion of the issues/topics studied

 • Use with discrimination of texts and web based sources for research on British culture

 • How to work independently